Centerfire Rifle Cartridge Reloading Bullet Selection:

 While bullet manufacturers are very close today of creating perfect precise bullets the occasional bad bullet can be sorted out.
 Many reloaders still overlook the reloading value of using scales for their accuracy and ease of use for bullet sorting.

-When weighing bullets seperate them in increments of 1/10 of a grain.
+When weighing bullets separate them in increments of 1/10 of a grain.
 The reason for doing this is that the bullets components when assembled can create slight air pockets or antimony differences depending on the bullets construction which will change the bullets overall weight.

 Bullet Seating Depth: